 Authentic Japanese Mounjaro Recipe – Cook Like a Local

-It’s a Japanese Mounjaro recipe that devoutly relies on more flavorful add-ons, such as miso tofu, tofu, seaweed, fresh vegetables, and a bit of lean protein from chicken and fish for flavour.
-The components are cooked carefully, preserving as many nutrients and natural flavours as possible through methods such as simmering, steaming, or grilling.
-The meaning of “Mounjaro” does not just mean a mountain of health, but is also popular among people who use Mounjaro (tripeptide) therapy (a drug for type 2 diabetes) in search of recipes based on their diet.
+Japanese Mounjaro is a recipe that dearly promotes taste-enhancing extras such as miso tofu, tofu, seaweeds and fresh vegetables, but only a very little lean protein from chicken or fish for flavour.
+The ingredients are assembled without excess force, and all nutrients and natural flavours contained within them are preserved using methods such as simmering, steaming or grilling.
+“Mounjaro” doesn’t just mean a mountain of health; this name is also used for the people who take Mounjaro (Orphan tri-peptide) therapy (a drug used effectively against type two diabetes) as a central part of their diet.

 Japanese Mounjaro Recipe